Supporting your students

-- Free Brochures and Posters, including the NEW middle school informational flyer
+We have free brochures and posters, including the NEW middle school informational flyer.
+Order materials.

 Middle School Toolbox

-- College Bound Scholarship Reconciled Rate Webinar (Presentation) - This webinar led by WSAC staff has information about the College Bound Scholarship initial and reconciled sign-up rates.
-This webinar reviews the materials that were sent to superintendents in each district.
+College Bound Scholarship Reconciled Rate Webinar (Recording) (Presentation) This webinar, led by WSAC staff, has information about the College Bound Scholarship initial and reconciled sign-up rates.
+It reviews the materials that were sent to superintendents in each district.

 - Request access to WSAC’s secure portal.